Luhansk Oblast: Administrative subdivisions

-Like the rest of the provinces in Ukraine, Luhansk Oblast has a double jurisdiction.
+Like the other provinces of Ukraine, Luhansk Oblast has a double jurisdiction.
 The oblast is predominantly administrated by the Luhansk Oblast State Administration, headed by the governor of the oblast, who is appointed by the President of Ukraine.
 The province has a representative body, the provincial council, which is headed by its chairman and elected by popular vote.

 The province is primarily divided into 18 raions (districts), and 37 cities, including 14 cities of regional significance.
 The administrative center is Luhansk.
 These raions are listed below with their areas and populations.

 The province's secondary division consists of various municipalities.
 Those municipalities may consist of one or more populated places.
 The municipalities are administratively subordinate to the raion in which they are located, with the exception of 14 cities subordinated directly to the oblast.
 The city of Luhansk is subdivided into its own four city-districts (boroughs).

 All subdivisions are governed by their respective councils (radas).